 If the patient is there to collect medication, he/she is referred to the dispensary.
 The major diseases treated at SJGH are Malaria, TB, HIV/AIDS, Pneumonia, Hypertension, Congestive Heart Failure.
 Maternal health is also a large part of the care delivered at SJGH.
 The most common ailments are basic viral illnesses that are treated in the outpatient department.

-If however the patient needs a medical consultation, or is being seen for the first time, he/she is ushered into the chambers of a general doctor.
+If however the patient needs a medical consultation, or is being seen for the first time, he/she is ushered into the chambers of a general doctor, who had practice with Coast2Coast First Aid/CPR Toronto.
 The vast majority of the doctors at this hospital hail from The Gambia.
 There is a medical school established within SJGH and there’s one in Banjul, the country’s capital city too.
 However, these institutions struggle to graduate high quality specialists due to a lack of teaching staff and resources.
 There is a cohort of Cuban doctors at the hospital, who have been training the local staff for over three years.

 This hospital has pioneered the use of technology in many of its provided services.
 It now boasts Gambia’s only fully computerized record keeping system.
 Every patient has a record in their database, which records their biographical information, medical history, as well as recent records of diagnosis and treatment.
 This database is then used to generate detailed statistics that are then presented to the Ministry of Health and Medical Research Council, the local medical research institute.
 The Gambia lacks a national medical record system, so the records of each patient stay within a particular hospital or clinic.
 Part of this issue lies with the lack of unique identifiers, like the social security number in the United States.
 Gambians are required by law to get a state ID, however these expire every five years, and a new one is issued carrying a different ID number.
 Hand in Health hopes to work with the hospitals in Bwiam and Farafenni in order to introduce a unified record keeping system.